ColbyEcology/ColbyEcology.github.io/pages/syllabus.md

 # Athletic Participation
 While Colby College is supportive of athletic participation by its students, academics takes priority over athletics.
 Both NCAA and Colby rules prohibit missing class for practices.
-In the case of overlapping commitments between class and athletic competitions, the student must meet with the professor as soon as possible to discuss these overlaps.
-The student may request permission to miss class and make up the missed work; the instructor has final authority either to grant or to withhold permission
+In the case of overlapping commitments between class and athletic competitions, the student must meet with the professor *the first week of class* to discuss these overlaps.
+The student may request permission to miss class and make up the missed work; the instructor has final authority either to grant or to withhold permission.

+# Students

 {::comment}
 [//]: <link rel="stylesheet" type="text/css" href="mystyle.css">